lsst/ip_isr/doc/lsst.ip.isr.isrMock/tasks/lsst.ip.isr.IsrMock.rst

 The output exposure can be returned as a trimmed (overscan and prescan removed) single image, an untrimmed single image, or a dictionary containing each amplifier as a separate image indexed by the amplifier name.
 This allows testing of the various methods of assembly.

-.. _lsst.ip.isr.IsrMock-api:
+.. _lsst.ip.isr.isrMock.IsrMock-api:

 Python API summary
 ==================

-.. lsst-task-api-summary:: lsst.ip.isr.IsrMock
+.. lsst-task-api-summary:: lsst.ip.isr.isrMock.IsrMock

-.. _lsst.ip.isr.IsrMock-subtasks:
+.. _lsst.ip.isr.isrMock.IsrMock-subtasks:

 Retargetable subtasks
 =====================

-.. lsst-task-config-subtasks:: lsst.ip.isr.IsrMock
+.. lsst-task-config-subtasks:: lsst.ip.isr.isrMock.IsrMock

-.. _lsst.ip.isr.IsrMock-configs:
+.. _lsst.ip.isr.isrMock.IsrMock-configs:

 Configuration fields
 ====================

-.. lsst-task-config-fields:: lsst.ip.isr.IsrMock
+.. lsst-task-config-fields:: lsst.ip.isr.isrMock.IsrMock

-.. _lsst.ip.isr.IsrMock-debug:
+.. _lsst.ip.isr.isrMock.IsrMock-debug: